OllieJones/sqlite-object-cache/readme.txt

 <h4>APCu</h4>

 [APCu](https://www.php.net/manual/en/book.apcu.php) is an in-memory storage medium.
-It lets php programs, like WordPress, store data so it's very fast to retrieve when needed.
+It lets php programs, like WordPress, store data in shared memory so it's very fast to retrieve when needed.
 If APCu is available on your host server, you can configure this plugin to use it.
 It reduces the typical cache lookup time to one-fifth or less of the SQLite lookup time, which is itself a few tens of microseconds.
 Performance counts, especially on busy web sites.

 Please look at [Installation](https://wordpress.org/plugins/sqlite-object-cache/#installation) to learn how to configure this plugin to use APCu.
-The plugin works well without it, and faster with it.
+The plugin works fast without it, and faster with it.

-Caching with both APCu and SQLite is necessary when your web site uses WP-CLI, because WP-CLI operations cannot update the same APCu cache as web operations, and because WP-CLI may have limited size.
-This plugin writes all cached data both to APCu and to SQLite.
+WP-CLI: Even if APCu is in use, caching with SQLite is necessary when your web site uses WP-CLI, because WP-CLI do not have acces to the APCu cache.
+This plugin writes all cached data both to APCu and to SQLite and makes sure the two are synchronized

 <h4>WP-CLI</h4>

-You can control this plugin via WP-CLI.
+You can control this plugin via WP-CLI once you activate it.
 Please type this command into your shell for details.

 `wp help sqlite-object-cache`